-Based on Dart, the tool is quite easy to understand for developers who know object-oriented programming.
-Even for those learning how to code, this tool is not at all difficult to learn.
+The tool is relatively easy to understand for developers who know object-oriented programming based on Dart.
+Even for those learning how to code, this tool is not difficult to learn.
 The development time on Flutter is much faster than most of the other tools since it allows the developers to see the results of the changes they make in the code in real-time.
 To top it off, it has a native-like user interface.
-It allows wrapping web view and allows developers to play around with gadgets on its superior rendering motor.
+It allows wrapping web view and will enable developers to play around with gadgets on its superior rendering motor.
 Writing codes on the tool is a breeze cutting the development time (including time taken to test and fix bugs) short considerably.

 The only drawback of Flutter is that it is still in its beta phase, so it isn’t very stable.
 Additionally, it is not supported by Travis, Jenkins, or any other Continuous Integration (CI) platforms.

 While code reusability is one of the most enticing features of cross-platform tools, React Native, much like Flutter, allows you to preview results simultaneously.
-It provides developers with a host of elements along with certain important native functionalities like the camera.
-The react native apps have a high-quality user interface that feels a lot like the native UI.
+It provides developers with a host of elements and certain important native functionalities like the camera.
+React Native apps have a high-quality user interface that feels like the native UI.

-Launched in 2011, Xamarin is an open-source cross-platform development tool.
-It uses C# for coding which enables its developers to seamlessly work on multiple platforms.
+Launched in 2011, Xamarin is an open-source, cross-platform development tool.
+It uses C# for coding, enabling its developers to work seamlessly on multiple platforms.
 Having been acquired by Microsoft, the tool is relatively stable with frequent updates.
 Xamarin allows developers to access the native APIs with its plugins and NuGet.
 This makes it stand out from the others since the UI it offers is outstandingly native-like.

 The only problem with Xamarin is that it isn’t free.
-This might be a deal-breaker for most of the developers who are just starting.
-For companies, however, it is one of the best options out there.
+This might be a deal-breaker for most developers who are just starting.
+However, for companies, it is one of the best options out there.

 If you’re still unsure of whether you should go for it or not, or if you feel like hiring someone else to develop the app for you, we’d be happy to help.
-Scalex being a leading cross-platform development company, offer a full spectrum of cross-platform app development services for building feature-rich and intuitive apps that are capable of running across diverse platforms
+Scalex, a leading cross-platform development company, offers a full spectrum of cross-platform app development services for building feature-rich and intuitive apps capable of running across diverse platforms.